Plug in your real costs and benefits to see when your network pays for itself and how strong your business case actually is.

 Treat this tool as your internal debate partner.
 If the math does not like your story, it is usually the story that needs work, not the calculator.

-Every deployment is different, but there are simple patterns that keep you honest when you look at the output of this calculator.
+Every deployment is different, but these patterns keep you honest when you look at the output of this calculator.

 Use these benchmarks as guardrails, not rules.
 The goal is not to win a spreadsheet contest.
-It is to launch digital signage projects that pay their own way and do more than just look impressive in the lobby.
+It is to launch digital signage projects that pay their own way.

 This calculator estimates your return on investment (ROI) for digital signage by letting you enter hardware, software, installation, and content costs, alongside benefits like increased sales, print savings, and staff time saved.
 It helps project both total ROI over the chosen lifespan and when you’ll break even.
 In short, it gives you clarity on the financial impact of investing in digital signage based on your own inputs and assumptions.